• Skip to primary navigation

 • ⅔ cup white vinegar

-• ½ yellow sweet onion medium, sliced
+• ½ yellow sweet onion, medium, peeled and sliced

 Instructions

-• Preheat the oven to 350 degrees F.
+• Preheat the oven to 350 °F.

 Notes

-Sweet and sour green beans are delicious served either warm or at room temperature.
+• This dish is delicious served either warm or at room temperature.

-If you are trying to cut back on salt, you can certainly use low or reduced-sodium canned vegetables.
+• If you are trying to cut back on salt, you can certainly use low or reduced-sodium-canned vegetables.

 Nutrition